ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:de1f3cbf85

 ## Kids Love Ice Cream: Part 2 - Ordinary Least Squares Regression (OLS)
-It can be a bit difficult to decide where to start looking for connections, so let’s begin with a question to help us frame the situation.
+It can be a bit difficult to decide where to start looking for connections, so let's begin with a question to help us frame the situation.
 Since we can guess that kids love ice cream, and that kids may eat more ice cream as they get older, does our data show any relationship between total ice cream consumption and the ages and number of children in a family?
 Let's find the correlation between the number of children, their ages, and family ice cream consumption through a basic linear regression.

 Data Dictionary:
    `consumption` - ice cream consumption (in pints)